 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Negative allosteric modulator of mGlu5 receptors.
+VU 0285683 is a negative allosteric modulator of mGlu5 receptors.
 Displays high affinity for the MPEP (Cat.
 No. 1212) binding site; acts as a full antagonist and blocks the glutamate response to mGlu5 (IC50 = 24.4 nM).
 Selective for mGlu5 over mGlu1, mGlu3 and mGlu4.
 Exhibits anxiolytic activity in rodent models of anxiety.
 Analog available (Cat.
 No. 4323).

 |Storage||Store at RT|